Kunal Ghosh

 Kunal Ghosh (born 20 June 1968) is an Indian politician and journalist.
-He is a member of the Trinamool Congress and a former MP, representing West Bengal in the Rajya Sabha.
+He is a member of the All India Trinamool Congress and an MLA from Beleghata.
+He is also a former MP, representing West Bengal in the Rajya Sabha.

 Journalism

 Ghosh was born in Kolkata as Kunal Kumar Ghosh.
-His father Late Kalyan Kumar Ghosh was a doctor.
+His father, the late Kalyan Kumar Ghosh, was a doctor.
 Kunal Ghosh worked for Channel 10, as well as several newspapers.
 Ghosh holds the position of "message editor" of Prabaha, the first private news magazine in Bengal.
 His first byline story was in Patrika of the Anandabazar newspaper group.
 He then worked on multiple papers, including Aajkaal's Khela Patrika.
 His work at channel 10 included the show "Ek Phone e Ek Lakh".
 He also holds the position of senior editor of Sangbad Pratidin newspaper.

-Controversy

-On 14 April 2013, FIR was filed against Sudipto Sen and Kunal Ghosh for the allegation of involvement in Saradha Group financial scandal.
+On 14 April 2013, an FIR was filed against Sudipto Sen and Kunal Ghosh for the allegation of involvement in Saradha Group financial scandal.
 Ghosh was the chief of Saradha Media.
 He was first arrested on 23 November 2013.
 Central Bureau of Investigation investigated the case.
-In 2014 he was guilty of attempting suicide inside jail.
+In 2014, he was found guilty of attempting suicide inside jail.
 On this occasion he had even said that Mamata Banerjee was the “biggest beneficiary” of the Saradha scam.
-Ghosh was released from jail in October 2016 on bail almost after three years.
+Ghosh was released from jail in October 2016 on bail after almost three years.
 He has reportedly returned ₹ 2.67 crores that he earned from Saradha Group as salary and for advertisements paid to him by Saradha Group while he worked for the media company.